 - Breastfeeding mothers may modify their diet as per recommendations.

-- Do the necessary surgery if spitting up is due to certain conditions, such as pyloric stenosis.
+- Discuss the necessary surgery with your doctor if spitting up is due to certain conditions, such as pyloric stenosis.

 Spitting up of curdled milk can be avoided in many babies.
 However, if your baby tends to spit up more than usual, you may seek medical care.